 - Installation of additional front doors or porches

 - Insulate the solid walls under the bay windows

 - AFTER the houses are properly insulated, install air source heat pumps (as these are only effective in well-insulated homes).

 Homeowners can still be unsure as to how this would work for their own home.
 So a great start is Plan Builder - a free interactive online tool on the Cosy Homes website.
 This helps to assess the current energy efficiency of your home and suggest some retrofit measures that will improve carbon emissions and save you money.

-Cosy Homes (with partners The Low Carbon Hub and RetrofitWorks) has been in pilot phase from 2019 – 2021 and hope that the results they have seen will enable them to continue with this robust business model for delivering home retrofit that works.
+Cosy Homes (with partners The Low Carbon Hub and RetrofitWorks) has been in the pilot phase from 2019 – 2021 and hopes that the results they have seen will enable them to continue with this robust business model for delivering home retrofit that works.

 Working in partnership with organisations such as the Low Carbon Hub and RetrofitWorks has helped us hugely in connecting with homeowners who were already part of a network of motivated communities.